nickscavuzzo33/Jupyternotebooks/README.md

-'''Data Science and Engineering Portfolio examples
+Data Science and Engineering Portfolio examples

 E-commerce database SQL - This SQL code creates a basic e-commerce database with tables for customers, products, orders, and order items.
 It also inserts sample data and includes five example queries that demonstrate various SQL concepts: